pwwang/datar/docs/advanced.md

   - https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html
 - `context`: The context to evaluate the function
 - `signature`: The function signature to detect data arguments from the function arguments.
 Default is `inspect.signature(func)`.
 But inspect cannot detect signature of some functions, for example, `numpy.sqrt()`, then you can pass a signature instead.
+- `keep_series`: Whether try to keep the result as series if input is not series.
 - `func`: The base function.
 The default data type to handle is `Series`.
 When hight-order data is encountered, for example, `SeriesGroupBy`, with `kind` `agg`, `sgb.agg(func)` will run for it.